mlatysheva/nodejs2022Q2-service/README.md

 # Home Library Service

-This is a Nestjs RESTful music library application that can do the following:
+This is the second part of the development of a Nestjs RESTful music library application that can do the following:
 - create and update the user
 - create, update and delete a track, get a signle track by id and get all tracks
 - create, update and delete an artist, get a single artist by id and get all artists
 - create, update and delete an album, get a single album by id and get all albums
-- add, update and delete a track, artist or album to/from the user's favorites
+- add, update and delete a track, artist or album to/from the user's favorites In this part we added docker where we deployed the app and the database that will be used to store the information
 ## The stack used
+- Docker
+- Postgresql
 - Nestjs
 - Typescript
 - Eslint/Prettier